gibbo3433/week-1-code-refractor/README.md

 ## Issues identified and corrected

-Most of the issues I was faced with was updating the HTML structure to a more semnatic code structure and also how much of an abundance of class selectors were used in the CSS file.
-I competed my task by reorganising the index.html file into the correct semantic structure and also by adding more user friendly element selectors into the CSS code.
+Most of the issues I was faced with was updating the HTML structure to a more semantic code structure and how much of an abundance of class selectors were used in the CSS file.
+I competed my task by reorganising the index.html file into the correct semantic structure and by adding more user-friendly element selectors into the CSS code.

 ## Future work

 CSS:
 - Use of a media screen
-- :root to change entire selectors if nessccessary
+-: root to change entire selectors if necessary

-I have added into HTML alt: notes and into CSS also /*notes*/ to help any future edits by making it easier to see what the different elements are in the code and if any collaberation work will be done in the future.
+I have added into HTML alt: notes and into CSS also /*notes*/ to help any future edits by making it easier to see what the different elements are in the code and if any collaboration work will be done in the future.

 ## Screenshot of completed Horiseon website